Werner-Staeblein/Project-2-modified-resubmit/README.md

 - As a first time website visitor I want to receive instructions what the quiz is about
 - I want to easily and intuitively navigate through the quiz
 - I want to know where to start the quiz indicated by a start button
-- I want to see my score at the end of the quiz
+- I want to see the points achieved at the end of the quiz
 - I want want to know the number of questions already answered (progress indication/bar)
 - I want to restart the quiz either while I am taking the quiz or at the end of the quiz (user control)
 - I want to see different questions each time that I am running the quiz for the app to be more entertaining
-- I want to see the correct answers for those quiz questions answered incorrectly
+- I want to see all trivia questions answered when I either have answered correctly (even if I guessed the answer) and all questions that I have answered incorrectly included the right answer thereto

 ### As a returning user